Last updated: 08/06/2019.

 - Click '+ Add Goal.'

-3. Visit a Website: A conversion will be counted for anyone that visits a selected web page.
-You can select an exact URL or just put in a URL pattern with a wildcard(*).
+1. View a page: A conversion will be counted for anyone that visits a selected web page.
+You can select an exact URL, URL starts with, or just put in a URL pattern with a wildcard(*).

 - Set a Value.
 The value you set is used to calculate your estimated campaign ROI.
 It can be the price an attendee is paying to attend your show, the average cost to exhibit, or the value you attribute to attendees of your free-to-attend event.